Skip to content

 While consuming content, it’s great.
 The buds don’t move much and the overall experience is quite pleasing.
 However, things are not that pleasant during workouts.

-Don’t get me wrong, it’s better than those neckbands that do not offer ear hooks but it’s not as good as full ear hooks.
 Due to sweat or no sweat, the ear hooks were losing grip.
 We do the same workout wearing Boult Audio ZCharge (review) and never faced that.

-So, if you looking for a workout-centric neckband, then Boult Audio ZCharge is a better option.
+For workout needs, Boult Audio ZCharge is a better option.
 Otherwise, if you are going for a neckband without ear hooks then consider Infinity Glide 120, you will not be disappointed that much.

 Hence we will give Infinity Glide 120 4/5 for Grip